grotebozewolfgromt/cms5/README.md

 # NOT FOSS
-This project is: "source available", not Free and Open-Source Software!
+This project is: "source available", not Free and Open-Source Software!<br>
 For Licensing, see: https://www.archimedescms.com/en/software-license-standard/

 # Contributions